ai/visibilityjs/README.md

 # Visibility.js – sugar for Page Visibility API

-Visibility.js allow you to know, that your web page is in the background tab and thus not visible to the user.
-So you can disable some timers or AJAX requests to save browser performance.

-The main benefits from Visibility.js is a performance (disable unnecessary computation) and careful usability (for example, you can stop video or slideshow, when user switch tab to answer for urgent email).
+Visibility.js allow you to know, that your web page is visible to the user or hidden in background tab or prerendering.
+It allow you to depend JS logic on page visibility state and save browser performance (disable unnecessary timers and AJAX requests) or create careful UI (for example, you can stop video or slideshow, when user switch tab to answer for urgent email).

 Also you can detect, that browser just [prerendering] page, and don’t count visitor (before user will not really click on estimated link) or run heavy